FRSC recovers, returns N3.2m to accident victim in Kogi

 During the ceremony held in Lokoja, the Kogi Sector Commander, Corps Commander Stephen Dawulung, commended the officers and men for their diligence and patriotism.

-The bus crashed under the bridge resulting in the death of three persons while four others, including Ehimare, sustained injuries.
+The bus crashed under the bridge resulting to the death of three persons while four others, including Ehimare sustained injuries.

 The injured were rescued by FRSC personnel who evacuated them to Ideal Hospital, Koton-Karfe and Specialist Hospital Lokoja, for medical attention.